 They expect Trump to mention South Korea's purchase of U.S. military equipment "again" at his next encounter with the South Korean leader, as he did in an earlier summit, April 12.

-"If Trump brings up the issue of the South Korean government's additional purchase of F-35As, this could accelerate the procurement project as the Republic of Korea Air Force has repeatedly raised the need to deploy more of the stealth jets," said Shin Jong-woo, representative secretary of the Korea Defense and Security Forum.
+"If Trump brings up the issue of the South Korean government's additional purchase of F-35As, this could accelerate the procurement project as the Republic of Korea Air Force has repeatedly raised the need to deploy more of the stealth jets," said Shin Jong-woo, a senior analyst at the Korea Defense and Security Forum.

 "But this does not mean the U.S is putting pressure on South Korea to buy more of its weapons, as it was the South Korean side who wanted to deploy the high-performance stealth jets from the U.S. The plan to deploy 20 more stealth jets from abroad has been in talks for years."